Pransu-code/Bankist-Website/README.md

 # Click below link for Bankist v1.0 beta source code
 https://github.com/Pransu-code/FundFusion

-# This is another Website for banking experience
+## Below another Website for banking experience

-This is the first version V1 of this banking website, UI is 100% functional.
+This is the first version of this banking website, UI is 100% functional.
 ---

 # Bankist